 Courses applicable to the American History and Institutions requirement are listed here:

 Courses used to fulfill the American History and Institutions requirement may also be applied to General Education or major requirements, or both where appropriate.
 Equivalent courses taken at other accredited colleges or universities, in UC Extension, or in summer session may be acceptable.
 Students who transfer to UCSB from another campus of the University of California where the American History and Institutions Requirement has been considered satisfied will automatically fulfill the requirement at UCSB.

-International students on a nonimmigrant visa may petition for a waiver of this requirement through the Director of International Students and Scholars.
+International students on a nonimmigrant visa may petition for a waiver of this requirement through the college of Letters and Science.